By Anne Morrissy | Photography by Shanna Wolf

 When necessary, Driehaus himself would fly from Chicago by helicopter to make final decisions or weigh in on challenges that arose.
 For example, the ornate plaster ceiling in the dining room had begun to detach, so a new method had to be devised to retighten and re-set the plasterwork.

 Nearly every aspect of the home needed to be addressed in some way: the electricity, heating and cooling, plumbing and security were all updated to modern standards of efficiency and sustainability, while the exterior, the interior finishes and the grounds needed substantial restoration work.
-“The biggest challenge was controlling costs,” Driehaus says.
+“The biggest challenge was controlling costs,” Driehaus said.
 “It turned out to be a very expensive project.”
-But on New Year’s Eve, 1999, the hard work paid off, and the newly preserved estate hosted the first of what would turn out to be many epic parties.
+But on New Year’s Eve 1999, the hard work paid off, and the newly preserved estate hosted the first of what would turn out to be many epic parties.

 KEEPING LAKE GENEVA BEAUTIFUL

-Additionally, since purchasing Glanworth Gardens, Driehaus has become actively involved with preservation and beautification in the city of Lake Geneva.
-He is the founder and honorary chairman of the Lake Geneva Beautification committee, which since 2004 has sponsored many local improvement projects.
+Additionally, since purchasing Glanworth Gardens, Driehaus became actively involved with preservation and beautification in the city of Lake Geneva.
+He is the founder and former chairman of the Lake Geneva Beautification committee, which since 2004 has sponsored many local improvement projects.
 The committee has been the driving force behind the installation of sculpture and signage welcoming people to the city.
 They have added fountains in front of the Geneva Lake Museum and the Lake Geneva Utility Commission building and restored the plaza in front of the Riviera (now named the Driehaus Family Plaza), among many other achievements.